Hyena: Build

 Their dentition is similar to that of the canid, but is more specialised for consuming coarse food and crushing bones.
 The carnassials, especially the upper, are very powerful and are shifted far back to the point of exertion of peak pressure on the jaws.
 The other teeth, save for the underdeveloped upper molars, are powerful, with broad bases and cutting edges.
 The canines are short, but thick and robust.
 Labiolingually, their mandibles are much stronger at the canine teeth than in canids, reflecting the fact that hyenas crack bones with both their anterior dentition and premolars, unlike canids, which do so with their post-carnassial molars.
 The strength of their jaws is such that both striped and spotted hyenas have been recorded to kill dogs with a single bite to the neck without breaking the skin.
 The spotted hyena is renowned for its strong bite proportional to its size, but a number of other animals (including the Tasmanian devil) are proportionately stronger.
-The aardwolf has greatly reduced cheek teeth, sometimes absent in the adult, but otherwise has the same dentition as the other three species.
+The aardwolf has greatly reduced cheek teeth, sometimes absent in the adult, but otherwise has the same dental formula as the other three species.
 The dental formula for all hyena species is:

 Although hyenas lack perineal scent glands, they have a large pouch of naked skin located at the anal opening.
 Large anal glands above the anus open into this pouch.
 Several sebaceous glands are present between the openings of the anal glands and above them.
 These glands produce a white, creamy secretion that the hyenas paste onto grass stalks.
 The odor of this secretion is very strong, smelling of boiling cheap soap or burning, and can be detected by humans several meters downwind.
 The secretions are primarily used for territorial marking, though both the aardwolf and the striped hyena will spray them when attacked.